Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 DroneCode port provides access to JTAG/SWD and UART interfaces.
 This port allows to update firmware and provides access to the UART interface that is used to log events, report problems, and output measurements in NMEA format.
+Hardware revisions v2.1 and newer can also be powered via this port.

 DroneCode port can be accessed using [Zubax DroneCode Probe](/dronecode_probe).